nxy7/blog/content/posts/why_nix_instead_of_docker.md

 ### Smaller images

 With Nix it's also really easy to make sure You don't end up putting too much junk inside your images.
 That's the advantage of declarative configuration - we specify what is needed and nix takes care of it for us.
 This way imperative commands like `apt update` will not accidentally pollute our containers.
 It's not a guarantee however and depends on the 'quality' of packages you decide to include.
-Some packages may still include things that are not necessarry but it's much easier to track them down - just look into .nix source of pkgs you import.
+Some packages may still include things that are not necessary, but it's much easier to track them down - just look into .nix source of pkgs you import.

 ### Reuse container image creation logic